Inside Facebook's Engineering Culture: Part 1

 Facebook was founded not even 20 years ago, in 2004.
 Gaining market dominance and solidifying it across social media globally, was done at unprecedented speed by the company.

 Today, this Big Tech giant has more than 75,000 employees worldwide, and about 32,000 of them work on the tech side.
-Since its founding, Facebook is the only major tech company to have a founding software engineer lead the company, with Mark Zuckeberg as CEO.
+Since its founding, Facebook is the only major tech company to have a founding software engineer lead the company, with Mark Zuckerberg as CEO.

 But what is it really like to work at Facebook?
 What is the culture like?
 How do teams get things done?
 What are processes and approaches that engineers use?